 - Flat top or dish pistons only, no gas ported pistons.
-OEM or OEM replacement steel crankshaft only – cannot be lightened, no 4340 cranks.
+OEM or OEM appearing replacement steel crankshaft only – cannot be lightened no arrow wings, bull nose, knife edge or undercutting of 2nd or 3rd rod throws allowed.
 GM 5.7 or 6-inch stock appearing rod allowed only.
 All others must have stock rod configurations with stock appearing rods.
 Cap screws allowed.
 Aftermarket Rod bolts allowed.

 - Full roller rocker arms allowed.
 No pedestal or shaft mount rockers allowed unless OEM for that engine.

 - Conventional flat tappet cam/lifters only, cannot alter lifter bores.
 OEM firing order cannot be changed (GM: 1-8-4-3-6-5-7-2).
 NO VACUUM RULE.